 Is Your Router Safe?

 How many of these router security settings had you made use of already and which ones didn’t you know about before?
+If you’re looking for more tips, check out the book Networking All-in-One For Dummies for some extra help.

 Your router isn’t the only connected device you will want to secure.
 Check out these 5 tips for securing your smart and Internet of Things devices.